lumagateinc/Resource-Scheduler/README.md

 # Resource Scheduler<!-- omit in toc -->

-Resource Scheduler for Microsoft Azure provides a quick and easy way to create group schedules to stop and start Azure VMs on the schedule (days and times) you specify.
+The Resource Scheduler for Microsoft Azure provides a quick and easy way to create group schedules to stop and start Azure VMs on the schedule (days and times) you specify.

 > **NOTE**: While additional resource types may be added in the future, "resources" in the current release refers to Azure VMs.